- 1 Sexuality Counselling

 - (c) Dean enhances his knowledge through 30 hours (minimum) annual continued professional development,

-- (d) Dean adheres to the BACP Ethical Framework and the complaints & disciplinary procedures.
+- (d) Dean adheres to the NCS Ethical Framework and the complaints & disciplinary procedures.

 Does Counselling Work?